CaionGitHub/CaionGitHub/README.md

 - 👋 Hi, I’m @CaionGitHub
-- 👀 I’m interested in study GitHub.
+- 👀 I’m interested in Pthon, MATLAB..
-- 🌱 I’m currently learning How to use the GitHub.
+- 🌱 I am a github beginner and am learning how to use the GitHub.
 - 💞️ I’m looking to collaborate on some interested codes in study GitHub,such as python,or MATLAB.
 - 📫 You can contact me by writing to:666czb@gmail.com.
 - 😄 Pronouns: ...